rreusser/plotly-mock-viewer/README.md

 ## Introduction

 A budo-based live-reloading standalone tester for plotly mocks.
+Advantages:

+- refetches mock list on each reload (no need to restart server when mocks change)
+- live reload (devtools server was slow to compile and threw error more often than not as a result when reloading)

 To use:

 ```bash
 $ git clone https://github.com/rreusser/plotly-standalone-mock-tester.git